 The Airmix selector switch has two positions, these are selected by sliding the control from one extreme of its travel to the other.
-Failure to position the control at the 100% position or the 50% position may result in ineffective operation of the resuscitator.
+Failure to position the control at the 100% position or the 50% position may result in lower delivered volume (Vti) of the Microvent.

+Using Airmix:

-- 3.3.2 Using Airmix: - 3.3.2.1 With the microvent resuscitator in automatic mode slide the Airmix control (Fig:4,z) to the 50% position (Airmix on).
-Ensure the Airmix control is at the full extent of its travel. - 3.3.2.2 The Airmix will now entrain ambient air and blend this with the oxygen delivered to the patient.
+- 4.3.3 With the microVENT in automatic mode slide the Airmix control (Fig:5,z) to the 50% position (Airmix on).
+Ensure the Airmix control is at the full extent of its travel. - 4.3.4 The Airmix will now entrain ambient air and blend this with the oxygen delivered to the patient.
 The tidal volume and frequency of the resuscitator will be maintained on adult settings.
 On child settings an increase in tidal volume may be experienced due to the nature of entrainment valve.

-WARNING: On child settings an increase in tidal volume may be experienced when switching to airmix due to the nature of entrainment valve.
-This may be as much as a 100% increase in tidal volume.
+WARNING: On child settings an increase in tidal volume may be experienced when switching to Airmix due to the nature of entrainment valve.